Tax regime

 Utsira Nord

-Utsira Nord will be awarded to three successful applicants on the basis of qualitative criteria.
+Utsira Nord is planned to be awarded to three successful applicants based on qualitative criteria.
 The project areas must each have a minimum of 460 MW installed capacity and a maximum of 500 MW.

-As of today, the following support schemes exist:
+As of today, the following support schemes also exist:

 Enova, a Norwegian governmental enterprise